cssu/first-year-guide/docs/index.md

    So, how do you prevent this?
 It’s simple – submit early, download your code off of MarkUs to a lab computer, and run it!
 If it runs in the lab, it will run while grading.
 Even if it runs on your computer fine, that is not a valid reason for it to run properly while grading – **IT MUST WORK ON THE LAB COMPUTERS AS WELL**.
 Also, check your language settings on your computer – non-english characters have been known to mess-up the file, rendering it unrunnable on the lab computers (its weird, we know, but you should opt to be safe, rather than sorry).

    Another important thing to keep in mind is the ethics of copyright and code sharing.
 Most students think that after they have completed their assignments, they can post it on their Githubs and add it to their portfolios.
-The reason why this might not be such a good idea is because these assignments have a lot of starter code prepared by your professors, and sometimes profs like to reuse these assignments.
+The reason why this might not be such a good idea is because these assignments have a lot of starter code prepared by your professors.
 You should always ask for the permission of your professors before posting your assignments on public platforms like Github.
-Otherwise, you could be held accountable for plagiarism even if you didn't commit it yourself - as a student taking the same course in later years might find your assignment and copy it.
+Otherwise, you could be held accountable for plagiarism even if you didn't commit it yourself - as a student taking the same course in later years might find your assignment and copy it or worse doing your work on Github but not making it a private repo.

 ---